Learn how to streamline your translation workflow -

 Remove overrides to an InDesign master page element

-Make sure an element of the master page cannot be modified
+Make sure an element of the parent page cannot be modified

-InDesign gives you the ability to override all master page items from a specific page.
-Select a page and click on the icon in the top-right corner of the Page Panel and select Override All Master Page Items.
+InDesign gives you the ability to override all parent page items from a specific page.
+Select a page and click on the icon in the top-right corner of the Page Panel and select Override All Parent Page Items.

 Override all elements from the master page